poitch/DumbRecord/README.md

     NSArray *tracks = [Track findWhere: [NSDictionary dictionaryWithObjectsAndKeys: @"Song title", @"name", nil] inDB: db];

-    #import "DRecord
+The where dictionary is column name for the key and the value to match the search for.
+It does `AND` on all entries.

+## Notes:

-A the primary key has to be the name of the class (lower case) followed by _id.
+The primary key has to be the name of the class (lower case) followed by _id.

+For now you would need to create code to create the tables and maintain the schema up-to-date.

+## TODO

+Add more options to search for objects (bringing support for `OR` and `LIMIT`)